Table of Contents Show

 - Your Credit Score – The mortgage options available to you and the interest rate you get will largely depend on your credit score.
 Try to aim for a score of at least 710.

-- Mortgage Rates – Slight changes in mortgage rates can make a big difference in how much you pay each month.
+- Mortgage Rates – Slight changes in mortgage rates can significantly affect how much you pay each month.
 Always try to buy when rates are low.

 - Home Buying Costs – Your down payment is likely to be the first to mind, but considerations include closing costs, moving costs, attorney fees, and other incidentals.